 We have implemented a number of operational changes that have strengthened our operations, lowered our cost structure and improved efficiencies throughout our organization.
-We recently have implemented a shared services operating model that better aligns critical business functions areas and will enable us to improve both our top- and bottom-line results.
+In fiscal 2016, have realigned our sales, marketing and merchandising organizations to better develop and execute sustainable growth strategies for core product categories or market segments such as early childhood, special needs, physical education, art, furniture, technology, and instructional solutions.
 Our near-term strategy continues to be focused on the following areas:

-- Optimizing our Distribution Centers to improve customer delivery cycles both in terms of speed and accuracy and to operate at a lower cost.
-Enhancing product management and marketing capabilities to promote our innovation and breath of offerings and bring new and innovative products to market; - Expanding in alternative channels that have annual purchasing cycles and which will lessen our reliance on the heavy back-to-school spending season; - Introducing new and innovative curriculum-based training solutions, incorporating products, services and consulting in light of the increased need for school security;
+- Optimizing our Distribution Centers to improve customer delivery both in terms of speed and accuracy and to operate at a lower cost; - Deploying an innovative team-based selling model that increases and enhances the effectiveness of customer touch points and better leverages our deep product and market expertise; - Enhancing product management and marketing capabilities to promote our innovation and breath of offerings and bring new and innovative products to market; - Continuing to expand alternative channels that have annual purchasing cycles that will lessen our reliance on the heavy back-to-school spending season; - Introducing new and innovative curriculum-based training solutions and incorporating products, services and consulting that address the increased need for school safety and security;

-- Identifying and exiting product lines with inadequate returns, while focusing on higher-margin, growth oriented product lines and categories; - Continue building out our digital solutions and bundled packages, while enhancing our e-commerce platform; and - Driving a change in culture that focuses on accountability and collaboration towards the attainment of our growth and margin improvement objectives.
+- · Identifying and exiting product lines with inadequate returns, while focusing on higher-margin, growth oriented product lines and categories; - Continuing to invest in technologies to improve our customer service capabilities throughout all business areas to improve the customer experience; - Continuing to build out our digital solutions and bundled packages, while enhancing our e-commerce platform; and - Driving a culture that focuses on accountability and collaboration towards the attainment of our growth and margin improvement objectives.